MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/send-sms-by-using-custom-character-sets.md

 ---
-title: Send SMS by using custom character sets
+title: Send SMS by Using Custom Character Sets
 description: Send SMS by using custom character sets ms.date: 04/20/2017
 ---